mementum/backtrader/docs/cerebro.rst

   - ``runonce`` (default: ``True``)

-    Run ``Indicators`` in vectorized mode to speed up the entire system.
-    Strategies and Observers will always be run on an event based basis
+    Calculate ``Indicators`` in a single pass in a tight inner *for loop* to speed up the entire system.
+Strategies and Observers will always be run on an event based (next) basis to ensure the logic is executed for each and every step

   - ``maxcpus`` (default: ``None`` -> all available cores)